Raptorbytes/PixelDivers/README.md

 2. ```Git clone https://github.com/Raptorbytes/PixelDivers```
 3. Use cargo to build it (```cargo build --release```)
 4. Move the final binary to a folder with the "Assets" folder inside and place where ever you want
-5. Do ./PixelDivers to run the game!
+5. Do `./PixelDivers` or run the exe to play the game!

 </details>